Venezuela: Education

-The literacy rate of the adult population was already at 91.1% by 1998.
 In 2008, 95.2% of the adult population was literate.
 The net primary school enrollment rate was at 91% and the net secondary school enrollment rate was at 63% in 2005.
-Venezuela has a number of universities, of which the most prestigious are the Central University of Venezuela (UCV) founded in Caracas in 1721, the University of Zulia (LUZ) founded in 1891, the University of the Andes (ULA) founded in Mérida State in 1810, the Simón Bolívar University (USB) founded in Miranda State in 1967, and the University of the East (UDO) founded in Sucre State in 1958.
+Venezuela has a number of universities, of which the most prestigious are the Central University of Venezuela founded in 1721, the University of Zulia, the University of the Andes, Simón Bolívar University, and the University of the East.

 Currently, many Venezuelan graduates seek a future abroad because of the country's troubled economy and heavy crime rate.
-In a study titled "Venezolana Community Abroad: A New Method of Exile" by Thomas Páez, Mercedes Vivas, and Juan Rafael Pulido of the Central University of Venezuela, over 1.35 million Venezuelan college graduates have left the country since the beginning of the Bolivarian Revolution.
+Over 1.35 million Venezuelan college graduates have left the country since the beginning of the Bolivarian Revolution.
 It is believed that nearly 12% of Venezuelans live abroad, with Ireland becoming a popular destination for students.
 According to Claudio Bifano, president of the Venezuelan Academy of Physical, Mathematical, and Natural Sciences, more than half of all medical graduates had left Venezuela in 2013.

-By 2018, over half of all Venezuelan children had dropped out of school, with 58% of students quitting nationwide while areas near bordering countries saw more than 80% of their students leave.
+By 2018, over half of all Venezuelan children had dropped out of school, with 58% of students quitting nationwide.
+Areas near bordering countries had more than 80% of their students leave.
 Nationwide, about 93% of schools do not meet the minimum requirements to operate and 77% do not have utilities such as food, water or electricity.